ryhled/cached/README.md

 Cached wraps these libraries and makes them concurrency-safe, **with a minimal amount of locking**.
 It also provides flexibility and ease-of-use.
 Looking forward, the plan is to also implement distributed locking mitigation for distributed caching.

-#### Why use i use Cached?
+#### Why use Cached?

-- Wraps your method and Cached caches it for you automatically, without risk of cache stampedes.
+- Cached wraps your methods and caches it for you automatically, without risk of cache stampedes.
 - It does not prevent, or hide, official cache provider configuration, standard methods still applies.
 - Cached only applies locking as it is required to prevent stampedes (no global locks).
 - Cached offers flexibility and ease-of-use.